cluoma/Pico2Maple-fw/README.md

 # Supported Controllers

-* Steam Controller
+* Steam Controller (wireless with dongle only)
 * 8BitDo Wireless Dongle (great for connecting a huge variety of other controllers)
-* XInput controllers
+* XInput Controllers
 * USB Keyboards
 * USB Mice (scroll wheel may not work on some simple mice)